kentico-ericd/kontent-google-sheets-add-on/README.md

 - __Date & Time__: The script will first try to parse the value using the JavaScript [Date(string) constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), so any valid DateTime string will succeed.
 A typical valid string would be in the format `mm/dd/yyyy hh:mm am/pm`.
 The script will also accept strings that use dashes instead of slashes (`12-25-2019 6:00 AM`) or timestamps from SQL (`2019-12-25 06:00:00.0000000`).
 - __URL Slug__: There is no special formatting needed for URL Slug elements.
 If a value is provided, the element's `mode` will be changed to "custom" and no longer auto-generate based on another content type element.
 To revert the URL Slug element back to auto-generation, set the value to `#autogenerate#`.
 - __Taxonomy, Multiple Choice, Assets, Linked items__: Values for these elements follow the same format:  `<identifier type>:<identifier>` in a comma-separated list.
 The identifier can be `id`, `codename`, or `external_id` depending on the type of element.
 An example of multiple linked items in an element is `codename:birthday_party,id:eba1015a-dfd4-5736-abc1-5de3ed5df732`.
-You can find the supported reference types for each element in [our documentation](https://docs.kontent.ai/reference/management-api-v2#tag/Elements-in-language-variants), or in the table below:
+You can find the supported reference types for each element in the [Management API reference](https://kontent.ai/learn/reference/management-api-v2#tag/Elements-in-language-variants), or in the table below:
   | Element         | Allowed references         |
   | --------------- | -------------------------- |
   | Asset           | id, external_id            |